TL-B language

 Comments

-Comments are the same as in C++
+The comments follow the same conventions as in C++.

 /*